liam-wiltshire/talks/regex/content.md

 - The ?> is the atomic group operator
 - We are essentially telling the engine that if the first option is matched, then the other two can't possibly be better options
+ - If you remember back to when we mentioned the + and * would 'give back' characters, this is the same thing - by default each 'failed' match will then give those characters back to try the next option - the atomic group means that they won't be given back

 ---